Internet Safety & Security Tips for Parents (PDF)

 The Internet is a wonderful place for learning and entertainment, but like the world around us, it can pose dangers if precautions are not taken.
 Allowing free access puts your child, your computer and your personal data at risk.
 Help to instill good judgment in your children by encouraging them to take some common sense steps.
 The first step is STOP.
 THINK.
 CONNECT.: Take security precautions, understand the consequences of your actions and behaviors and enjoy the benefits of the Internet.

 Keep a Clean Machine.

-- Keep security software current: Having the latest security software, web browser and operating system are the best defenses against viruses, malware and other online threats.
+- Keep security software current: Having the latest operating system, software, web browsers, apps and antivirus protection on all devices is one of the best defenses against malware and other online threats.